cmvandrevala/more-than-equations/content/Computer Science/Labs/Now Where Did I Put That.md

 ---
-layout: lab
 title: Now Where Did I Put That?
-draft: true
+date: 2025-09-21
+tags: [c-plus-plus, csc-122, strings]
+description: In this lab you will write a program manipulates C++ strings.
 ---

 ## 🔖 Background Information

 Two useful functions that are not provided in the C++ standard library are "find a character in a string" and "find a substring in a string".

 For example, the character 'e' appears at position two in the string "The quick brown fox" (remember that strings are zero indexed).
-However, the character 'e' does not appear in the string "cat's bat about yarn" at all.
+However, the character 'e' does not appear in the string "cats bat about yarn" at all.
 Thus, one strategy we might take is our function could return a valid index if the character is found or -1 when it can't find the character.

 Substrings can be treated in a similar fashion.
 The string "he" appears at position one in "The quick brown fox".
-But again, it does not appear at all in "cat's bat about yarn".
+But again, it does not appear at all in "cats bat about yarn".
 We can return -1 or a valid index to indicate where the substring was found.

-This problem is available courtey of {% cite jamesNowWherePut2018 %}.
+This problem is available courtesy of Professor Jason James [@jamesNowWherePut2018].

 ## 🎯 Problem Statement